beezwax/WP-Publish-to-Apple-News/doc/README.md

 ####Advertisement

+While this plugin is not responsible for managing advertising options for your Apple News channel, it does provide simple settings to help you prepare your content for this.
+Please see the Apple News Publisher and iAds documentation and terms on Apple’s website for more information about advertising options on Apple News.

-By default, your exported posts will contain advertisement somewhere in the middle of your content.
-If you don’t want to profit with ads, simply set the “Advertisement” option in the plugin settings to **No**.
+By default, your exported posts should be ready to include advertising content somewhere in the middle of your content.
+If you don’t want your WordPress content to be prepared in this way, simply set the “Advertisement” option in the plugin settings to **No**.